DiogoR404/MetaData262/README.md

 `node search_metadata.js`

 The results for this file are going to be saved in a JSON file **"metadata_version.json"**, that will have an object with a field for each test and its value is an object with the full computed metadata.

-# Metadata Application

-The application to filter the test by the metadata starts by loading the mongo database with the latest results of the "metadata_version.json", after it runs the terminal will show a menu for the user to interact and filter by the offer options.
-This application starts with the command bellow:

-`python3 app.py`

-The results of the show tests option are saved in the directory "Selected_tests" with a name associated to the query used.

-# Results Application

-The application to analyse the results of the tests will need an agument with the path to the file with the results to be analysed.
-After that it will upload the file to a mongo database in order to filter the results and print in the console the menu for the user to interact.
-The main menu offers a range of options to filter the results.

-`python3 app_metadata.py <filepath>`

-After selecting for the application to show the results a directory is created with the name "Queries-<filepath>" that will have all the queries executed for that results.
-The files for the queries are have a name associated with the desired query.

-# Characterization of the metadata

-## Characterization of Lines, Asserts and Errors

-To obtain the data of the characterization of the number of lines, asserts and errors in the tests it will be utilize mongodb queries.
-Starting by dividing the built-ins by the groups they belong to and query for each group adding to an array the number of lines, asserts and errors of each test.
-After obtaining this array it will be saved in a JSON file with the name **"characterization_lines_asserts_erros.json"** in the "characterization" directory.
-The following command is used to execute this characterization:

-`python3 characterization_line_asserts_errors.py`

-## Characterization of the Versions

-In order to obtain the characterization of the versions of the tests by groups again utilizing the mongodb capabilities.
-By loading the already created database with the computed metadata we can acquire the versions for all tests in a specific group and save it in an array.
-To run this file the next command is needed:

-`python3 characterization_version.py`

-The results will be saved in a JSON file with the field as the name of the group and an array associated that contains the version of the tests in that group, with the name **"characterization_version.json"** in the "characterization" directory.

-## Characterization of the Built-ins

-The characterization of the built-ins will also use the mongodb already estabilished in order to catch every built-in in the tests of each group. building an object that has as the fields the number of the groups of built-ins and associated to it an object with each built-in and the number of times it appears.
-To run this analyses the following command is ran:

-`python3 characterization_built-ins.py`

-The results are saved in the directory "characterization" with the name **"characterization_built-in"**

-# Other

-## Parse ECMARef results

-The results of the ECMARef needed to be parsed in order to evaluate our work, mainly removing the tests that expect a negative result that our analysis doesn't work.
-In order to do so the next code is ran:

-`python3 parse_ECMAREF_results.py`

-And the results are saved in the file **"es5_tests.json"**.

-## Parsing the results log

-To use the results of the tests of an implementation the results need to be in json format, to put the results in a json the following command is executed:

-`node results_parse.js <filepath>`